Looking for website security tips to keep your web forms safe?

 2. Install an SSL Certificate

 Not all WordPress websites need an SSL certificate, but if you’re going to be accepting payments (with Stripe, for example) or if you’re collecting login details (with a membership website, for instance) then you’ll definitely want to install an SSL certificate on your site.

 This is important because Google shows all non-SSL websites as “Not Secure”, and this could scare away customers from filling out your forms.

 Check out how to get a free SSL certificate on our sibling website.

 A great WordPress security tip for your forms is to make your file upload forms extra secure.

 However, hackers could try and inject something malicious into your site through the file upload form.
 The good news is, in WPForms you can customize your forms to reduce these security risks by:

-- Enabling reCAPTCHA or the honeypot feature on your file upload form
+- Enabling reCAPTCHA or the anti-spam checkbox on your file upload form

 - Restricting the type of file extensions you’ll allow